emillan-gov/emillan-gov/README.md

 📊 What I Do

 I specialize in designing and implementing data collection tools, including surveys and field collection apps, as well as creating insightful Web Mapping solutions and Dashboards.
-My expertise extends to developing ETL (Extract, Transform, Load) processes and I have a keen interest in automating processes to enhance efficiency and accuracy in our projects.
+My expertise extends to database design and developing ETL (Extract, Transform, Load) processes.

 🌿 Collaboration and Conservation